 7. Federal University of ABC (UFABC)

-We hope this article on the free universities in Brazil for international students was helpful to you.
-To know more information on studying abroad, check out the Available Programs for International Students.
+We hope this article on free universities in Brazil for international students was helpful.
+For more information about studying abroad, check out the Available Programs for International Students.

 About the Author: Hyun Lee